Scaling Vision-based End-to-End Driving with Multi-View Attention Learning

-In order to conduct our experiments, we use the latest version of CARLA simulator \cite{Dosovitskiy:2017}, {\ie}, 0.9.13.
+In order to conduct our experiments, we use the CARLA simulator \cite{Dosovitskiy:2017} 0.9.13, which was the latest official version when we started this research.
 As recent top-performing methods \cite{Hu:2022}, for on-board data collection in CARLA, we use the \emph{teacher} expert driver from \cite{Zhang:2021}, termed as Roach RL since it is based on reinforcement learning and was trained with privileged information.
 Roach RL shows a more realistic and diverse behavior than the default (handcrafted) expert driver in CARLA.
 Note that in real-world experiments we would use different human drivers as experts.
 We use the default settings of \cite{Zhang:2021}, so as in the \emph{student} driver of \cite{Zhang:2021} (RIM) as well as in \cite{Hu:2022} (MILE), the ego-vehicle is the Lincoln 2017 available in CARLA.
 Each of our three forward-facing cameras on-board the ego-vehicle has a resolution of $W\times H=300\times300$ pixels, covering an HFOV of $60^{\circ}$.
 They are placed without overlapping so that they jointly cover an HFOV=$180^{\circ}$ centered in the main axis of the ego-vehicle.

 With such expert driver, ego-vehicle, and on-board cameras, we collect data for increasingly complex experiments.
 First, we collect a dataset from Town01 in CARLA, which is a small town only enabling single-lane driving, {\ie}, lane change maneuvers are not possible.
 In particular, we collect 15 hours of data at 10 fps ($\sim$540K frames from each camera view), under 4 training weathers, namely, ClearNoon, ClearSunset, HardRainNoon, and WetNoon.
 In this case, CARLA's Town02 is used for generalization testing under SoftRainSunset and WetSunset weather conditions.
-Second, we collect a dataset from multiple CARLA's towns so including more complex scenarios such as multi-lane driving, entering and exiting highways, passing crossroads, {\etc} In order to keep the same setting as \cite{Hu:2022}, we hold Town05 for testing, and collect 25 hours of data at 10 fps from Town01 to Town06 (5 hours per town; $\sim$900K frames from each camera).
+Second, we collect a dataset from multiple CARLA's towns to include more complex scenarios such as multi-lane driving, entering and exiting highways, passing crossroads, {\etc} In order to keep the same setting as \cite{Hu:2022}, we hold Town05 for testing, and collect 25 hours of data at 10 fps from Town01 to Town06 (5 hours per town; $\sim$900K frames from each camera).
 Training and testing weathers are the same for both Town01 and Town02.
-More details about our datasets are provided in the supplementary.